MajorBarnulf/labirust/README.md

 ## Context

-Hi, I am a junior rust dev (yes, how original, I know) and this is one of the small projects I do to learn the languages and feel its system or learn its good practices.
+Hi, I am a junior rust dev (yes, how original, I know) and this is one of the small projects I do to learn the language and feel its system or learn its good practices.

 ## Usage